geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-23/meeting-transcript.md

 But I'll emphasize that the fragility I was experiencing has really nothing to do with this, the fact that it's buffers.
 I'm not that upset about buffers.
 I'm upset about when I delete some view folding rule that should be an optimization, the whole thing breaks, and it breaks in incomprehensible ways.
-It breaks with errors that are...
+It breaks with errors that are..
 I had one where I deleted the first pass at that other one where I did the UOP fusion.
 The word through was appearing in rendered things.
 And that only happens when you're taking args of sources that you have not type checked.
 So I'm glad to see that stuff moving in the right direction.
-But yeah, then there's two other problems to solve that are kind of... orthogonal to the instability.
+But yeah, then there's two other problems to solve that are kind of.. orthogonal to the instability.
 One is a tracking rewrite, and the other is UOP mutability.
 And I think tracking rewrite is a prerequisite for UOP mutability.